kochkinaelena/Uncertainty4VerificationModels/README.md

 # Estimating predictive uncertainty for rumour verification models
 *Code for the experiments in the ACL 2020 paper "Estimating predictive uncertainty for rumour verification models"*

-*Documentation and more analysis code is being added*

 ## Description of contents

 This repo contains 2 sub-folders: `PHEME` and `Twitter 15/16`.